-Record low housing inventory in Bozeman: At the end of Q1, 2022, residential inventory is at record lows in Bozeman.
+Record low housing inventory in Bozeman: At the end of Q1, 2022, residential inventory was at record lows.

-Chart 2: In January 2022, Average Days on Market (ADM) has flattened at 21 days in greater Bozeman and 19 inside Bozeman and 25 outside Bozeman.
+Chart 2: In January 2022, Median Days on Market (MDM) was 13 days in greater Bozeman and 3 inside Bozeman.

-One year ago: January 2021: Inside Bozeman, ADM was 41 and outside city limits, ADM was 58.
+One year prior: January 2021: Inside Bozeman, MDM was 4 and outside city limits, MDM was 10.

 Visible road maintenance crews and the carving of new streets into what but 5 years ago were farms and ranches reveals the exponential growth of Bozeman.

-New listings numbers have been flat since June 2021.
+New listings numbers had been flat since June 2021.

 Total residential for sale numbers flattened in mid-2021, but remained historically low all year.

-The forecast is for our historic trend of fewer for sale signs and higher prices will continue through 2022.
+The forecast was for our historic trend of fewer for sale signs and higher prices to continue through 2022.

-Covid’s continued impact and urban instability will continue to fuel Bozeman’s housing market.
+Covid’s continued impact and major cause of urban instability will continue to fuel Bozeman’s housing market.